CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/workflows.md

 ## Validate a local model

 Use the real Generate flow with a public/de-identified chest X-ray.
-The first run installs the exact pinned revision into `app/resources/models/huggingface`, records metadata and provenance under `assets/QA/` when capturing validation evidence, and generates a real report.
+The first run installs the exact pinned revision into `<resource root>/models/huggingface`, records metadata and provenance under `assets/QA/` when capturing validation evidence, and generates a real report.
 A subsequent run must reuse the active snapshot without another download.

 ## Validate Quality